eic/EicToyModel/README.md

 #   -DGEANT=YES
 # if the IR vacuum chamber shape boolean cut through the integration volumes is required:
 #   -DVGM=<VGM-installation-directory>
-# A BUG: at present both are required to have G4 interface functional.
 #
 # for CAD export functionality:
 #   -DOPENCASCADE=<OpenCascade-installation-directory>